zentrick/aws-lambda-deployer/README.md

 ### metaPathTemplate

-Similar to the path to the function directory, you can override the path to each function's `meta.json` file using this option.
+Similar to the path to the function directory, this option configures the path to each function's `meta.json` file.
+You can use the parameters `functionName` and `functionDir`.

 ### descriptionTemplate